Scrubs (2001 TV series): Theme song

 The theme song of the series, performed by Lazlo Bane, is titled "Superman", and can be found on the album All the Time in the World, as well as on the first Scrubs soundtrack.
 Lawrence credits Braff for finding and suggesting "Superman" as the theme song, with the specific lyric "I'm no Superman" serving as an allusion to the fallibility of the lead characters.

 The Scrubs main title is performed at a faster tempo than the original recording of the song.
 The original, slower recording was used briefly at the beginning of season two, played during an extended version of the title sequence, as well as the opening for "My Urologist", and a special edit of the title sequence for resulting in roughly 1–2 seconds of music, followed by the line "I'm no Superman", accompanied by a quick flash of credits.
 The original introduction from season one was used through most of season three and then used for seasons four through eight.
-In the ninth and final season, a new version of "Superman" is used, performed by WAZ.
+In the ninth season, a new version of "Superman" is used, performed by WAZ.